 Dear Fellow Angler:

 Thank you for choosing a Smith River float trip with Lewis & Clark Expeditions for your Montana fly-fishing vacation.
-Lewis & Clark Expeditions, owned and operated by Mike Geary (Montana Licensed Outfitter #1574 and is permitted by the US Forest Service) is the largest commercial outfitter on the Smith River with over 25 successful years of experience.
+Lewis & Clark Expeditions (Montana Licensed Outfitter #1574 and is permitted by the US Forest Service) is the largest commercial outfitter on the Smith River with over 25 successful years of experience.
 This pre-arrival information document is meant to provide you with more information about the float trip and to help answer any questions or concerns you may have.
 The last page of the document includes a Pre-Arrival Questionnaire for your float trip and will aid us in preparing for your arrival and trip down the Smith River.
-Please email your questionnaire responses to email@example.com .
+Please email your questionnaire responses to firstname.lastname@example.org

 Getting Here: Helena Regional Airport is the most convenient airport for our Smith River guests to use.
 You should plan to arrive in Helena at least one day prior to your launch date and preferably stay the night of take-out.
 We highly recommend the Sander’s House Bed & Breakfast or the Great Northern Best Western Hotel, both are located within walking distance to downtown Helena restaurants and shops.